shahiro770/MaxBipartiteMatcher/README.md

 It contains 9 vertices in the X partition and 8 vertices in the Y partition.
-The graph looks just like this (it looks just like one in the book!).
+The graph looks like this (just like the one in the book!).

 <img src="/README/Images/xy1.jpg" width="480" height="270">